Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 Who Is the Phoenix Suns’ 6th Man?

-If you're considering betting on Allen to win NBA awards like the sixth man award (or on the Suns to win the Finals or the West), make sure to use the best Arizona sportsbook promos available today.
+If you're considering betting on Gillespie to win NBA awards like the sixth man award (or on the Suns to win the Finals or the West), make sure to use the best Arizona sportsbook promos available today.
 While we are in the offseason, not all sportsbooks will include all odds.

 Get to Know the Phoenix Suns' Front Office